bazhenov/bazhenov.github.com/content/posts/2024-02-same-code-different-performance/index.md

 To determine if alignment is causing performance discrepancies, you can instruct the Rust compiler to align functions and code blocks to a specific address boundary.

 Compile your benchmarks with LLVM flags `-align-all-functions=6` and `-align-all-nofallthru-blocks=6`.
-These flags ensure that all functions and code blocks are aligned to a 64-byte boundary (2^6) [4].
+These flags ensure that all functions and code blocks are aligned to a 64-byte boundary (2^6) [^llvm-options].

 ```console
 $ RUSTFLAGS="-C llvm-args=-align-all-functions=6 -C llvm-args=-align-all-nofallthru-blocks=6" cargo bench